In January of 2017, I walked the Camino de Santiago in Spain past the End of the World to Muxia, the ancient spiritual end of the Camino.

 The harbor at Cee.
 My view for the night and one of the lovelier and more romantic stops on the Way.

 My third meeting with Dog.
 I’d met him two days and 30 km earlier for the second time, when a fellow pilgrim offered to take him back to the last village so he could find his way home.
-Now here he was again, this time in the middle of nowhere, following two young pilgrims who obviously had not learned the Camino rule about letting dogs follow them.
-I explained to them that it was now their responsibility to return Dog via taxi to where they’d met him, and because they looked pretty broke, I gave them 20 euro for taxi fare.
+Now here he was again, this time in the middle of nowhere, following two young pilgrims who obviously had not learned the Camino rule about never letting dogs follow them.
+I explained to them that, as per Camino custom, it was now their responsibility to return Dog via taxi to where they’d met him, and because they looked pretty broke, I gave them 20 euro for taxi fare.
 I hoped that would be the end of it, but of course, it wasn’t.

 After I ate, the old man drove me back to the village to this beautiful house, which I had all to myself, filled with soft beds and plush towels and all the hot water, peace and privacy that I could want for.
 Desperately ill though I was, I don’t think I’ve ever felt richer or more blessed than I did at that moment.